-The Dos and Don’ts of Breaking Up with an Addict
+The Dos and Don’ts of Breaking Up with Someone with an Addiction

-In general, breakups are hard, but when ending a relationship with an addict, the situation may be even more complicated.
+In general, breakups are hard, but when ending a relationship with an individual with a substance use disorder, the situation may be even more complicated.
 If you weren’t aware of the extent of your partner’s substance misuse before entering the relationship, you may feel in over your head now.
-If you were together before they started misusing drugs and alcohol, your partner may be almost unrecognizable now.
+Additionally, if you were together before they started misusing drugs and alcohol, your partner may be almost unrecognizable now.
 If your loved one’s substance use got worse after getting married, you may be worried about your family’s future.
 Ending a relationship with a drug addict or alcoholic isn’t easy, but sometimes it needs to be done.
 These breakup tips may help you both move forward.

 Do Wait Until They Are Sober